nkarter02/fa22-cse110-lab4/expose/javascript/part2.md

     D) false, since 2 and '2' are different types (always false for ===).
     E) false, since true is converted to 1 for numerical comparisons.
     F) true, since all nonzero numbers are converted to true with the Boolean() function.

 15. The main difference is that == will convert the types first to find equality, whereas === will immediately give false for different types.
+16. (located in part2-question16.js)
+17. The modifyArray function runs with the [1,2,3] array and doSomething function, which takes a number and doubles it.
+In modifyArray, we create a new array and push the elements of [1,2,3] after they have been changed by the callback function (which in this case is doSomething).
+Therefore, each element in the original input array is doubled, as expected by the doSomething function, then the entire array is returned.
+18. (located in part2-question18.js)
+19. The printNums function is executed, which immediately prints out 1 and then 4, since they have no delay.
+After this, it waits the needed time before printing 3 (which happens immediately since its timer is 0), then it prints 2 (which happens after a second).